The promotion process from Assistant Professor to Associate Professor or full Professor is an internal and external process.

 Senior Promotion: Assistant to Associate Professor or full Professor VIDEOS

-We are pleased to provide three videos of DFCM faculty addressing quesions and providing advice on the process of becoming an Associate Professor or full Professor.
+We are pleased to provide three videos of DFCM faculty addressing questions and providing advice on the process of becoming an Associate Professor or full Professor.

 - Senior Promotion - What has a senior promotion meant to you?